Manifesto · Monochronicle

 The Right Pace Creates the Conditions for the Right Art

-The name Monochronicle carries two words: monochronic — a precious view toward time — and chronicle — a record of what happened.
-We chose it deliberately.
-We believe that how a program manages time is one of the most consequential decisions it makes, and one of the least discussed.
+The name Monochronicle carries two words: monochronic - a precious view toward time, and chronicle - a record of what happened.
+How a program manages time is one of the most consequential decisions it makes, and one of the least discussed.

 10 — Prosperity